 Alternately add small amounts of the dry mixture to the mixing bowl along with small amounts of buttermilk.
 Start and end with the dry ingredients.

 Make sure to get rid of any air bubbles by lightly dropping the pans onto a dish cloth on a counter.

 Bake for 20 minutes.
 Use a toothpick to test for doneness.
 Return to oven for 2 minutes if needed.

-Remove cupcakes from pan and allow to cool completely on wire racks before frosting.
+Remove from oven and allow to cool for 10 minutes before transferring them to cooling racks.
+Allow to cool completely on wire racks before frosting.

 Allow butter and cream cheese to soften.

 Add sugar, 1/2 cup at a time to mixture.
 Beat on medium to blend.

 Add vanilla to mixture.
 Stir with large spoon to incorporate into the frosting.